Kemui52/DOS2DE-GM_Giants/Readme.md

 Many, many creature RootTemplates for GM and Story, because I'm fixing all the erroneous explosion models.

 Slane's VisualSet, because I figured it wouldn't hurt anything to add stuff to the end.
 I doubt it does, but I'll prolly fix this because I don't need to.

+The fish bone Root Template because why the heck does that thing have collision?